 Growing up, my parents never abandoned an opportunity to teach me about different cultures and ideologies, but it was my exploration-focused hometown of Huntsville, Alabama, also known as "Rocket City," that launched my interest in science and engineering.
 I entered the Spelman College Class of 2007 as a chemistry major and NASA Women In Science & Engineering Scholarship recipient.
 This led me to some amazing experiences and eventually multiple career changes.

-After three years, I went on to attend the University of Michigan and to graduate from the Atlanta University Center Dual Degree Engineering Program.
+After three years at Spelman College, I went on to attend the University of Michigan and to graduate from the Atlanta University Center Dual Degree Engineering Program.
 I earned both a degree in chemistry and in civil/environmental engineering.
 After graduation, I joined the Detroit District of the U.S. Army Corps of Engineers as a civil engineer responsible for environmental restoration, hydrology and construction projects.

 championing STEM EDUCATION